ohira-s/YMF825pico/doc/YMF825picoUsersManual.md

   Load a dataset from a databank.

     - ### **Item:** ***demo list***
-        The demo music names are listed in the Item area.
+        Numbers of the databank (0..9) are listed in the Item area.

     - #### **Items and Values**
         | Items           | Values | Descriptions |